moordo91/moordo91/README.md

 - 🔭 I’m currently studying at SeoulTech.
 - 🌱 I’m currently majoring in Applied A.I. and C.S.E.
 - 👯 I welcome everyone interested in me.
-- 😊 I can help undergraduate or high school students who are interested in A.I.
+- 😊 I can help undergraduate or high school students interested in A.I.
 - 📫 How to reach me: moordo91@gmail.com